StanfordMSL/msl_quad/docs/source/external_resources.rst

 * `UAV Game Theoretic Planner <https://github.com/StanfordMSL/uav_game>`_

 * `Odroid <https://wiki.odroid.com/>`_

 ..
-TODO:: Above should be removed once no longer used
-..
-TODO:: Link to Odroid image we will be using?
+  TODO:: Odroid line should be removed once no longer used TODO:: Link to Odroid image we will be using?
-..
   TODO:: Any other resources for v1.0?